 - General Enrollment Period.
 January 1 to March 31 is the time to enroll if you didn't sign up when you first became eligible.
 If you enroll during this period, you will receive coverage starting July 1.
 However, you may have to pay a higher premium(s) for enrolling late in Part A and/or Part B.

-Once enrolled in a Medicare Advantage Plan, there are then only certain times of the year that you can change plans.
-There are two different open enrollment periods in which changes to plans may occur:
+Once enrolled in a Medicare Advantage Plan, there are then only certain times of the year when you can change plans.
+There are two different open enrollment periods in which changes to plans may occur.

 Oct.
 15 - Dec.
 7